-W44 ed two sets of data: one set of financial variables and another set of CG variable for institutional 34 hership.
+We used two sets of data: one set of financial variables and another set of CG variable for institutional ownership.
 Content analysis is used to gather data manually from the annual reports of the sample companies.
-The population for this research i 31 food and beverage companies listed on the Indonesia Stock Forhange (IDX) for 2017, 2018, 2019, and 2020.
+The population for this research is all food and beverage companies listed on the Indonesia Stock Exchange (IDX) for 2017, 2018, 2019, and 2020.
 The following firms were excluded from the empirical analysis: companies that have been delisted, suspended, or otherwise have data missing during this research period.
-Sample

-We used purposive sagphing to analysed an unbalanced panel of 48 firms year from the final selected sample.
+Sample We used purposive sampling to analysed an unbalanced panel of 48 firms year from the final selected sample.
 The data related to the firm's performance measures (Tobin's Q) and control variables are computed from the consolidated financial statements and relating to CSR, institutional ownership are taken from the annual report.

-Dependent Variables

-The research adopted market-based performance measures (i.e., Tobin's Q) as regressands.
-Tobin's Q is a matter measure of a firm's performance, and it measures the firm's value from the investors' perspective.
-TQ [93] is the ratio between a phy a asset's market value and its replacement value.
-The market value of a company's assets is measured by its outstanding stock and debt, whilst the replacement cost of assets is measured using their book value [32].
-Tobin's Q is considered a reliable measure of performance when used to evaluate the firm's performance based on ownership structure and corporate governance policies, particularly related to financing, dividend disbursement, and compensation for social welfare [94].
-A ratio of 1 or more indicates that the firm's market value exceeds its recorded assets.
-It is considered that investors have a good opportunity to invest in this firm.
+Dependent Variables The research adopted market-based performance measures (i.e., Tobin's Q) as regressands.
+Tobin's Q is a market measure of a firm's performance, and it measures the firm's value from the investors' perspective.
+TQ [93] is the ratio between a physical asset's market value and its replacement value.
+The market value of a company's assets is measured by its outstanding stock and debt, whilst the replacement cost of assets is measured using their book